sjchoi25/aops-blog-showcase/README.md

 This code is not created by or affiliated in any way with Art of Problem Solving Inc.

 ## NOTE:
 There is currently an error with length limits in the CSS, causing the post not to show up if lenght limits are used.
+Please be aware of this when using the website (who uses this, anyway?).

 ## License
 MIT